Ambiguous Movie Endings

 4. Good Will Hunting: What happens between Will and Skylar?

-- In the last scene, Will ditches his new job, his friends, and his life to follow Skylar to California in his new car.
-So, when he gets here, does Skylar take him back?
+Synopsis: In the final scene, Will ditches his new job, his friends, and his life to follow Skylar to California in his new car.
+So, when he gets there, does Skylar take him back?

 Good Will Hunting Ending

 5. Forrest Gump: Who is right?
 Mama or Lieutenant Dan?